-One type of laminated glass for burglary protection has been designed to protect against the "smash and grab" criminal.
+Laminated glass helps protect against the “smash and grab” criminal.
 A criminal who encounters this type of glass cannot simply hammer his way through it within a few seconds and will be inclined to move to an easier target.
 However, given enough time, a burglar will be able to defeat laminated glass.

 For extreme situations where you need serious protection, you can install bullet-resistant glass.
 However, the cost is high as this is one of the most expensive window protective measures available.

 Bullet-resistant glass is laminated, consisting of multiple plies of glass and plastic stacked up to a variety of thicknesses, from 3/4 inch to 3 inches.
 The thicker the glass, the more protection.
 The various thicknesses can be certified under Underwriters Laboratories, Inc. specifications for indoor and outdoor installations.

 Plastic glazing material can be divided into two general categories – acrylic and polycarbonate.
 Both are available in a variety of patterns and in a wide range of transparent, translucent, and opaque tints, as well as in clear form.
 Acrylic is more transparent than polycarbonate, while polycarbonate possesses outstanding strength against impact.

 Due to the way acrylic and polycarbonate expand and contract in changing temperatures, both must be installed by a professional.
 Both are prone to scratching, so exercise extreme care when cleaning these surfaces.